demisto/content-docs/docs/become-a-tech-partner.md

 ## 1. Sign up as a content development partner

-<a href="https://start.paloaltonetworks.com/become-a-technology-partner" target="_blank">Submit your application now!</a> After your application is approved you’ll receive an email with a few resources to help you get started, and we'll reach out for a follow up.
+[Submit your application now!](https://start.paloaltonetworks.com/become-a-technology-partner) After your application is approved you’ll receive an email with a few resources to help you get started, and we'll reach out for a follow up.
 <br /><br />
 <a class="button button--outline button--primary button--lg" href="https://start.paloaltonetworks.com/become-a-technology-partner" target="_blank">Sign Up Now</a>